If a trucking accident caused your injuries, you can seek compensation. To win awards, the other party’s negligence must be established.

 Contact the Attorneys at Laborde Earles Injury Lawyers Today

-The personal injury attorneys at Laborde Earles Injury Lawyers have more than 100 years of combined legal experience.
+If you are searching for a truck driver negligence accident lawyer, the personal injury attorneys at our firm have more than 250 years of combined legal experience.
 We have helped our clients achieve multimillion-dollar settlements, including millions for large truck accident victims.

 Contact our office at (337) 777-7777 to speak to a member of our team about how we can serve you.
 We can get you started today with a free case evaluation.